 - Simplicity - Resist the temptation to overload the poster.

-If you would like to have your poster printed and delivered directly to the San Diego Convention Center, click here for more details.
+You can also have your poster printed and delivered directly to the San Diego Convention Center.
+Click here

 San Diego Convention Center, outside of the exhibit hall.
 Exact location will be published closer to the meeting dates and on your confirmation letter.